kinecosystem/kin-website-docs/docs/unity/sdk.md

 ```

-## iOS Setup - Not supported yet
+## iOS Setup
+Prerequisites:
+* You need to have [CocoaPods](https://cocoapods.org/) installed.

-In the iOS Player Settings, the `Target minimum iOS Version` must be set to 8.1 or newer.
+* In the iOS Player Settings, the `Target minimum iOS Version` must be set to 8.1 or newer.

-Note: if you plan on doing any native iOS developement on the plugin, there are some changes that need to be made to the KinSDK, KinUtil and Sodium Xcode projects.
-They all need to have bitcode enabled and "build active achitectures only" set to no so that you can get debug symobols.
+To use the Kin SDK, after you finish building your game, do the following:
+1. Build project.
+2. Run the file `pods.command` in the output folder.
+3. Open the **.xworkspace file** with Xcode (**not .xproject as you would normally do**).
+4. Build using Xcode

 ## Get Started